How to... Connect with a digital audience

 The How to… series builds on the practical industry advice on offer at The Empowered Musician event, highlighting the skills and knowledge you need to succeed in your music career.
-In our first guide, CMU tackles the world of streaming, with a guide to music rights and the websites and services that will get your music heard.
+If you're already an ISM member, you can log in and access the full guides.

 The single biggest revolution in music caused by the shift to digital is that artists can now get their recordings to a global audience and communicate with a global fanbase by themselves.
 Doing so does require signing up to some platforms, buying some distribution services and joining a collecting society, but all of this can be done with minimal cost and minimal expertise.

 Which means that early-career artists can release music and start building a fanbase without having any traditional music industry business partners - like management, a label or a publisher – in place.
 As the artist’s career progresses and their own artist business starts to grow they will probably want a manager, a label and a publisher on their team.
 But none of those partners are needed to get started.
 And, indeed, these days most managers, labels and publishers will expect an artist to have set things in motion before they come on board.

 This chapter explains how you can get your music online, how you can earn money when your music is downloaded or streamed, how you can try to drive more listening, and how you can use your various digital channels to grow and engage a fanbase.